-20 Ideas to Improve Customer Retention with Dynamics 365
+20 Ideas to Improve Customer Retention with Microsoft Dynamics 365

 With the total cost of acquiring new customers many times higher than servicing existing clients it’s no surprise that retaining business is at the heart of many organisations CRM strategy.

 CRM applications have numerous service functions but how can they be used to help you keep your best customers and protect future revenues?

-Here are 20 tips for using Microsoft Dynamics 365 to keep clients loyal and coming back for more.
+Here are 20 tips for using Microsoft Dynamics 365 to keep clients engaged and loyal.

 Proactively Stay in Touch

 1. Schedule reminder activities that prompt you, and other users, to proactively follow up with customers.

 2. Make sure clients aren't neglected by applying an automated processes that alert account owners if no recent activity is detected on an account.

-3. Connect Dynamics 365 with email marketing such as ClickDimensions or dotMailer to send personalised messages that communicate news, offers, events and other relevant content.
+3. Connect Dynamics 365 with email marketing such as ClickDimensions or dotDigital to send timely, personalised messages that communicate news, offers, events and other relevant content.
 Use email reports to assess individual responses through email opens and click analysis to assess interest and send increasingly targeted communications.

 4. Track expiry dates, membership information and other time sensitive detail in your CRM database to have activities and email scheduled automatically around these dates that will boost renewal rates.

 5. Invite customers to events and use Dynamics to plan and manage each task including automated processes for invitation reminders, post-event follow-ups and handling the resulting leads.
-The Dynamics 365 for Marketing app included a dedicated event management module while ClickDimensions offers native integration with GoToWebinar and EventBrite.
+Dynamics 365 Marketing includes a dedicated event management module while ClickDimensions offers native integration with GoToWebinar and EventBrite.

 Understand Clients & Increase Account Value

 7. Customise D365 to track complete detail about each relationship in a single interface so that your team have all the information they need to quickly respond to customer requests however, people contact you.

 8. Profile customer records enabling CRM users to clearly see the value of each account.
 For example, create a drop down list that grades the account profitability, or use a tick box if a client is a reference site.